EvilHurricane31/sudoku/README.md

 if you hit N to much the game crashes

 if when starting load you type RAINBOW! instead of new or load it will make a board that can change colors just not a perfect rainbow

+if you get any error find bugs please let me know throught github

+also fist time putting code on here so sorry if its not perfect